open-telemetry/oteps/text/0000-standard-trace-query-api.md

 - The Observability space is getting mature, more telemetry producers (cloud services, libraries, platforms, frameworks, etc.) align with the OTel standard to produce telemetry signals.

+  On the other side, telemetry consumer platforms (platforms that use telemetry signals to enrich and correlate existing events.

+### Some examples for Telemetry consumers:

+- [Kiali](https://kiali.io/) consume telemetry signals and configurations from different sources to correlate, combine and offer added value to their end user in the Service Mesh domain.
-  On the other side, telemetry consumer platforms (platforms that use telemetry signals to enrich and correlate existing events, i.e [Kiali](https://kiali.io/) [1] or any existing observability backends [2] which supports integration of different telemetry sources), need to implement multiple proxy services and APIs (for each observability backend integrated to their platform) to consume and process these telemetry data/signals.
+- Any existing observability backends like [Tempo](https://grafana.com/oss/tempo/), [Jaeger](https://www.jaegertracing.io/), [SigNoz](https://signoz.io/) and [Zipkin](https://zipkin.io/) which may support integration of different telemetry sources, which will need to implement multiple proxy services and APIs (for each observability backend integrated to their platform) to consume and process these telemetry data.

-- Sooner than later, at the same rhythm that the adoption of OTel producers (instrument, collect and export) grows, the need for a standard backend to consume these telemetry signals will grow as well.
+**Sooner than later, at the same rhythm that the adoption of OTel producers (instrument, collect and export) grows, the need for a standard backend to consume these telemetry signals will grow as well.**

-_[1] Telemetry consumption platforms like Kiali consume telemetry signals and configurations from different sources to correlate, combine and offer added value to their end user in the Service Mesh domain._

-_[2] Platforms like Grafana Tempo, Jaeger, SigNoz, Zipkin, etc._

 ## Explanation